 Drawbacks – If we look towards the negatives, you could say that the lack of payment at the time of installing the policy is a downside.
 Instead of getting the payments out of the way, they have to be made at the time of death which means that costs may rise from the start of policy to the date of the funeral.
 With a regular burial insurance in place, this should cover all the major costs we discussed before.

-Overall, the cost of your plan will completely depend on what policy type you choose, be it guaranteed issue vs simplified issue, the face amount you have chosen, the provider of the insurance, as well as your age and health at the time of opening the plan.
+Overall, the cost of your plan will completely depend on what policy type you choose, be it guaranteed issue vs simplified issue, the coverage amount you have chosen (usually up to $20,000), the provider of the insurance, as well as your age and health at the time of opening the plan.

 For most companies, you should have a little lower cost with the premium payments by paying annually, but with many you can also pay monthly, semi-annually, or even quarterly.